Group Contractions via Infinite-Dimensional Lie Theory: Preliminaries and general setup

-\begin{proof} As Banach Lie groups are locally exponential, there is an open $0$-neighborhood $V$ on which $\exp_G$ is injective.
-Now $\exp_{\Gamma(G)} ([c])=[\exp_G \circ c]$.
-Hence for germs passing through $0$, on a sufficiently small interval they take their image in $V$, whence injectivity on the germ level follows. \end{proof} \end{lem}
+\begin{proof} As Banach Lie groups are locally exponential, there is an open zero-neighborhood $V$ on which $\exp_G$ is injective.
+For germs passing through $0$, on a sufficiently small interval they take their image in $V$, whence injectivity on the germ level follows due to $\exp_{\Gamma(G)} ([c]) = [\exp_G \circ c]$. \end{proof}